 Yes, members must make reservations, up to the number of guests allowed per membership level.

 No, members continue to enjoy free admission for the number of guests designated with the membership level.
 All guests must be registered.

-Tickets are valid during the selected reservation window to ensure the zoo can keep its commitment to limit crowds.
+Tickets are valid during the selected reservation window to ensure the zoo can keep its commitment to limit entry crowds.